-We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or from any other source.
+International Bible Knowledge Institute.
+The objective of IBKI is to make Bible lessons available to anyone interested other source.
 The "commentaries" presented in the International Institute of Biblical Knowledge (IBKI) lessons are the opinions of the authors or compilers.
-Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests or rabbis.
+Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests, and rabbis.